imjoy-team/ImJoy/docs/docs/development.md

  * `token` define the connection token, for example: `http://imjoy.io/#/app?token=2760239c-c0a7-4a53-a01e-d6da48b949bc`
  * `repo` specify a imjoy manifest file which point to a customized plugin repository.
 This can be used by developers to deploy their own plugin repository through Github.
 Fork the [ImJoy-Plugins](https://github.com/oeway/ImJoy-Plugins) repository, and change the `manifest.imjoy.json` file.
 Then copy the raw link of the manifest file and use it with `repo` to construct an url for sharing with the users.
  * `load` define a customized url which contains data (e.g. a tif image) loaded automatically into the ImJoy workspace.
 This can be used to link data to ImJoy, for example, by defining a `open with imjoy` button.
  These parameters are independent from each other, meaning you can combine different parameters with `&` and construct a long url.
 For example combining engine url and connection token:  `http://imjoy.io/#/app?engine=http://127.0.0.1:8080&token=2760239c-c0a7-4a53-a01e-d6da48b949bc`.

+## Development
+* **JavaScript plugin**: you can use the [chrome development tool](https://developers.google.com/web/tools/chrome-devtools).
+* **Python plugin**: you can use your IDE of choice (Spyder, PyCharm,...) and then wrap the code as a Python module.
+You can directly import this code by runnning `python -m imjoy` in the directory with your modules.

+## Deployment
+Below we provide detailed information for the different deployment options ImJoy provides.
+We also provide some examples in the [Tutorial section](./tutorial?id=tutorials-for-distribution-and-deployment).

+### Plugins without dependencies
+If the pluging does not depend on libraries or module written by yourself, you can just uploade the file (.imjoy.html) to a Gist or GiHub repository.
+To share with others, copy the link pointing to the `raw` file.
+This url can then be used to install the plugin in ImJoy: press the `+ Plugins` button and add the the url in the field `Install plugin from url`.
+See also the dedicated [Tutorial](./tutorial?id=distribution-and-deployment-of-a-plugin-with-github-gist).

+If you want to contribute your plugin to the ImJoy central plugin repository, so users can directly install from the plugin store shown on ImJoy.io, you need to send a pull request to the repository.
+More details about that: [ImJoy-Plugins repository].

+### Plugins with extra dependencies
+If your plugin depends on non-standard libraries and modules, you have to provid them with your plugin.
+You can upload those libraries and modules to a [GitHub Gist](https://gist.github.com/), a GitHub repository, or other data-sharing platforms such as Dropbox and link them in the plugin code.

+ * for **JavaScript** plugins, you need to create a [gist](https://gist.github.com/) or repository on GitHub named with the plugin name, and upload the plugin file together with other JavaScript files.
+In the plugin file, you can use `importScripts(url_to_your_js_file)` function to use this libraries.
+However, due to a restriction of GitHub, you can't use the url of GitHub directly, you need to copy the url of your JavaScript file, and convert it with [RawGit](https://rawgit.com/).
+ * for **Python** plugins, you need to create a `setup.py` file to wrap the plugin as a pip module, create a [gist](https://gist.github.com/) or a GitHub repository named with the plugin name, and upload the plugin file together with your python modules.
+Now add the github link to `requirements` in the `<config>` block of your plugin.
+The GitHub link should be formated to something like: `git+https://github.com/oeway/ImJoy-Python#egg=imjoy`, you can test with the `pip install ...` command to see if you can install your module.
+As an alternative recommended during development, you can also use Dropbox as explained in this [Tutorial](./tutorial?id=distribution-and-deployment-of-codedata-stored-on-dropbox).

+## Plugin store
+The plugin store shown on the ImJoy.IO is served with Github through the [ImJoy-Plugins repository](https://github.com/oeway/ImJoy-Plugins).
+In order to deploy your plugin to the plugin store, you can fork the repository, add your plugin and then send a pull request to [ImJoy-Plugins](https://github.com/oeway/ImJoy-Plugins).
+Once the pull request being accepted, the user will be able to install your plugin from the plugin store.